 The test is conducted on a pass/fail basis of established criteria.
 During shipping, packages can encounter concentrated impacts from outside sources.
 This test will evaluate the package on how it resists the forces of those impacts.
 This test is recommended for thin fluted/lighter grade corrugated boxes or stretch-wrapped packaging.

 The impacts are meant to simulate real situations during distribution.
 They include but are not limited to: adjacent freight jostling in a transportation vehicle, accidental bumps during loading and unloading, and bumping during sorting on conveyors or chutes.
 The test will ultimately evaluate if packaging can sufficiently protect its contents from damage.

 There are five (5) required apparatus for testing given by ASTM D6344:

 The test specimen should consist of the package prepared with the actual contents.
-The package should be sealed the same as it would be for actual for the field.
-The number of test specimen necessary for samples is determined by how many are required to result in an accurate representation of performance throughout the distribution process.
+The package should be sealed the same as it would be for the field.
+The number of test specimens necessary for samples is determined by how many are required to result in an accurate representation of performance throughout the distribution process.

 Significance of ASTM Impact Testing

 To begin testing, the faces that will be tested should be identified.
 Generally, tests are conducted on the faces of the package that are most likely to receive low level impacts in the field.